inconsiderate/inconsiderate.github.io/_drafts/_posts/new-post-title.md

       {% highlight bash %}export VAGRANT_WSL_ENABLE_WINDOWS_ACCESS="1"{% endhighlight %}
    2. vagrant up yay!
 9. Mounting Directories

-   {% highlight bash %}mounting failed with the error: Protocol error{% endhighlight %}
+   `mounting failed with the error: Protocol error`

-{% highlight bash %}/sbin/mount.vboxsf: mounting failed with the error: Protocol error{% endhighlight %}
+   `/sbin/mount.vboxsf: mounting failed with the error: Protocol error`

 Microsoft has changed the location of the old lxss directory which stores everything related to WSL.
 To fix this, you can create a symlink (within a Windows Terminal) to where VirtualBox is expecting these files to be.